dinhkt/efficient-serving-system/README.md

 # efficient-serving-system
-## Efficient Deep Learning multi-model scheduling and serving for multi-GPU system with resources provision
+## Efficient Deep Learning multi-model scheduling and serving for multi-GPU system with resources provisioning

-A single process usually doesn't utilize all the compute and memory-bandwidth capacity available on the GPU.
-However, sharing multiple inference processes of DL models on a GPU usually leads to unpredictable inference time of each model inference.
+Sharing multiple inference processes of DL models on a GPU usually leads to unpredictable inference time of each model inference.
 The purpose of this project is to schedule the models inference processes on a multi-GPU system based on client requests and provision a GPU thread limit for each process so that the inference process of each model has least interference with each other.